 Depending on the type of worker that comes to your home will depend on whether you need to manage taxes for them.
 Here are three common scenarios for hiring a housekeeper and the correct way to approach paying them.

-You call a housekeeping service to come to your home on a regular basis.
+1. You call a housekeeping service to come to your home on a regular basis.

 You will probably work with the company to go over the details of how you want your home cleaned and can start and stop service at any time.
 Each time you need your home cleaned, the company will send over the workers that are available at the time and date you requested.
 They will bring over their own cleaning supplies and you’ll pay them when the work is complete.

-You hire someone to come to your home on weekdays to clean and handle other household chores.
+2. You hire someone to come to your home on weekdays to clean and handle other household chores.

 If you’re in the position where you need daily help cleaning certain parts of your home, along with things like laundry and dishes, hiring someone to accomplish all these tasks probably means that person is your employee in the eyes of the IRS.
 The reason is because you’re looking for the same person to come to your home on the schedule you set and perform a specific set of duties each day.
 Additionally, you’re most likely providing the housekeeper with the supplies in your home that they’ll use to do their job.

-You schedule time with a local housekeeper to clean your home every other week.
+3. You schedule time with a local housekeeper to clean your home every other week.

 Perhaps you only need help tidying up your house every now and then.
-Using references from friends and co-workers, you find someone that cleans homes in your area and book appointments with them when they’re free.
+Using references from friends and co-workers, you find someone who cleans homes in your area and book appointments with them when they’re free.
 They bring their own cleaning supplies and charge you for their services when they’re done for the day.
 In this case, the housekeeper is probably self-employed running their own business rather than your employee because they are in control of the working relationship they have with you.

+What are my tax responsibilities?
 For tax filing purposes, you can provide your housekeeper with a Form 1099 after the year is over if you paid them a total of at least $600.
 They’ll accumulate additional 1099 tax forms from the other families they worked for throughout the year to report all their income and expenses to the IRS.